-Raising LGBTQ+ Visibility in Marin One Flag At A Time
+Raising LGBTQ+ Visibility in Marin One Flag At a Time

-How to Help
+How You Can Help

-Does flying a Pride flag actually help?
-The research says “yes!”
+Does flying the Pride flag actually help?

 According to the US National Library of Medicine and National Institutes of Health, “The public visibility and presence of the symbol help young people feel better, find resources, identify supportive individuals and feel belonging to the larger communities...The display of rainbows is one of the.. conditions that help young people in their positive identity development.”
 Even in a community where LGBTQ+ people are generally accepted, self-discovery is still an extremely nerve-wracking process, and not all youth will be supported if they choose to come out.
 At the same time, Marin is not very visible in their support, which needs to change because, “LGBTQ youth who had access to spaces that affirmed their sexual orientation and gender identity reported lower rates of attempting suicide” according to the 2021 Trevor Project report.